stacks-network/docs/src/pages/stacks-wallet/install.md

 ---
+title: Install the Stacks wallet
-description: 'How to use the Blockstack Software'
+description: Learn how to install the Stacks wallet
 ---

-# Install the Stacks Wallet software
+## Introduction

 You use the Stacks Wallet software client alone or with a hardware wallet to send and receive Stacks (STX) tokens.
 On this page, you learn how to install the Stacks Wallet software.